gapotchenko/Gapotchenko.FX/Source/Data/Integrity/Checksum/Gapotchenko.FX.Data.Integrity.Checksum/README.md

 ### ComputeChecksum(Stream stream)

 The method computes the checksum for the specified `System.IO.Stream` object.
-This operation is useful for computing the checksum for a file or any other data stream in one go.
+This operation is useful for computing a checksum for a file or any other data stream in one go.
+Example:

 ```c#
 using var file = File.OpenRead(...);